FederBoost: Private Federated Learning for GBDT: Preliminaries

 \subsection{Differential privacy}

-Given a set of input data and an analysis task to perform, the goal of {\em differential privacy}~\cite{differential} is to permit statistical analysis while protecting each individual's data.
-It aims to ``hide'' some input data from the output: by looking at the statistical results calculated from the input data, one can not tell whether the input data contains a certain record or not. \begin{definition}[$(\varepsilon, \delta)$-Differential Privacy~\cite{differential}] A randomized algorithm $\mathcal{M}$ with domain $\mathbb{N}^{|\mathcal{X}|}$ is $(\varepsilon,\delta)$-differentially private if for all $\mathcal{S} \subseteq \mathtt{Range}\left(\mathcal{M}\right)$ and for any neighboring datasets $D$ and $D'$:
+Given a set of input data and an analysis task to perform, the goal of \textit{differential privacy}~\cite{differential} is to permit statistical analysis while protecting each individual's data.
+It aims to ``hide'' some input data from the output: by looking at the statistical results calculated from the input data, one cannot tell whether the input data contains a certain record or not.